 The tour guide needs good health to go hiking every day in all weather.
 Also he or she needs an ability to handle stress, since facing different people, including whimsical and outrageous persons.

 A guide should tighten up specific skills: spectacular showing of objects and exhibits, emotionally charged story, successful work with the audience, etc. To do this one needs to exercise several times, first in educational situations and then in real ones.
-How you can get such a training?
+How you can get such training?

 Students can hone their guide skills on each other

 This way is effective for very few people.
-Only people who are able to gather information and prepare the curricula, as well as having enough willpower to follow these, can successfully master the profession without the help of experienced professionals.
+Only people who are able to gather information and prepare the curricula, as well as have enough willpower to follow these, can successfully master the profession without the help of experienced professionals.
 But it’s hard to say how long it takes.
 Still, the practical skills need to be honed on real clients.
 It is unlikely that the first attempts will be successful, and this will affect not in the best way the reputation of the guide.